Oze: Decentralized Graph-based Concurrency Control for Long-running Update Transactions (Extended Version): Oze Implementation

 \subsection{Data Structure}

-\textbf{Transaction: } Each transaction worker thread has a transaction ID (\textit{txid}) that is assigned at the beginning and a read/write set.
-The transaction ID consists of an epoch, worker thread ID, and local counter.
+\textbf{Transaction: } Each transaction has a transaction ID (\textit{txid}) and read/write sets.
+The transaction ID is assigned at the beginning, and it consists of an epoch, a worker thread ID, and a local counter.
 We introduce the epoch to ensure linearizability and facilitate garbage collection.
-Like Silo, a dedicated thread increments the global epoch at regular intervals, and each worker thread refers to it.
-The read set stores the read version pointer with keys, and the write set stores the written versions with keys.
+Like Silo~\cite{Tu13}, a dedicated thread increments the global epoch at regular intervals, and each worker thread refers to it.
+The read/write sets manage entries with a primary key, a record pointer, and a version pointer.

-\textbf{Record: } The structure of the database record is shown in Figure~\ref{fig:data-structure}.
-The record has a linked list of versions with transactions' serialization order; specifically, it has a pointer (\textit{record.latest}) to the last version of the list.
-Each version has \textit{txid} of the version creator, the pointer to the previous version, and the state.
-In addition, the decentralized implementation described in Section~\ref{sec:decentralized} holds a pointer to the multi-version serialization graph (MVSG, or simply "graph") managed on a per-record basis.
+\textbf{Record: } The structure of a record is shown in Figure~\ref{fig:data-structure}.
+The record contains a record ID, a latch, and two pointers: one for a linked list of versions and one for a record-local graph.
+The record ID is a 64-bit integer used for OCC (i.e., TID in Silo~\cite{Tu13}).
+The versions in the list are ordered in the serialization order.
+Each version has \textit{txid} of the version creator, the pointer to the previous version, and the status.

-\textbf{Graph: } The structure of the graph in Oze is shown in Figure~\ref{fig:data-structure}.
+\textbf{Graph: } The structure of a record-local graph is shown in Figure~\ref{fig:data-structure}, and it is also used for a transaction-local graph.
 The graph is represented as a map whose key is \textit{txid} and whose value is the node of the graph (\textit{txnode}).
-Each node has three lists of \textit{txids} and the transaction's read set.
-The first is \textit{read\_follower}, a list of transactions that read the version written by the transaction, which corresponds to the reads-from edges in the follower's perspective.
-The second is \textit{write\_follower}, a list of transactions that write a version newer than the version written by the transaction, which corresponds to the version order edges.
-The third is \textit{from}, a list of transactions that have any edges pointed from the transaction.
-Note that Figure~\ref{fig:data-structure} holds a graph for each record as the decentralized implementation, but a centralized implementation shares a single graph using the same structure.
+Each node has three lists of \textit{txids}. \textit{read\_follower} is a list of transactions that read the version, corresponding to the \textit{wr}-dependency edges. \textit{write\_follower} is a list of transactions that write a version newer than the version read or written by the transaction, corresponding to the \textit{rw}-dependency edges and \textit{ww}-dependency edges. \textit{from} is a list of transactions that point to the list owner, i.e., incoming edges.
+The node also has the transaction's read set and the status to find followers.